boot-clj/boot/README.md

 ### Tasks

-Boot tasks are similar to Leiningen's [profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md).
+Boot tasks may also be specified as subconfigurations inside the `boot.clj` file, and are similar to Leiningen's [profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md).
 Multiple subconfigurations may be sepcified.
 When invoked from the command line the selected subconfiguration is merged